 - Remove dirt with a vacuum cleaner

-Next, use the upholstery attachment on your vacuum cleaner to remove mould and dirt from hard to reach areas.
+Next, use the upholstery or brush attachment on your vacuum cleaner to remove mould and dirt from hard to reach areas.

 - Clean with water and detergent